All-Stars Project- Fulani Fellowship

 APAICS provides exceptional graduates and young professionals with opportunities to work on policy issues as full-time staff members of a U.S. congressional office, federal agency or nonprofit community organization in Washington, D.C.
 Placements are in these three areas.

 See website for requirements for applicants.

 Application deadline: TBA-February 2019

 CAA International Affairs Fellowship

 CAA enables six undergraduate students per year to participate in a summer program in Washington, D.C. that combines mentoring by former U.S. ambassadors, practical training through internships at the U.S. Department of State and academic studies in international affairs.
 CAA fellows receive valuable advice and guidance from former U.S ambassadors and serve as mentors to discuss international affairs issues and careers.
 Students first must be selected for a D.C.-based summer internship at the U.S. Department of State.

 For application, eligibility and guidelines, go to: http://www.americanambassadors.org/leadership-development/international-affairs-fellowship/application-guidelines

 Application deadline: TBA- October 2018

 Capital Fellows Program (California State Government)

-Fellows in each program work for 10-11 months, receive health benefits and a monthly stipend of $1,972 and are employees of Sacramento State.
-They work as full-time members of a legislative, executive, or judicial branch office, and are typically given assignments with a significant amount of responsibility and challenges.
-Fellows also enroll as graduate students at Sacramento State and receive graduate units from the Sacramento State Government Department or Public Policy and Administration Program.
+Capital fellows engage in public service and prepare for future careers while actively contributing to the development and implementation of public policy in California.
+Fellows in each program work as full-time members for 10 or 11 months, are employees of Sacramento State University and are typically given assignments with a significant responsibility and challenge.
+Fellows also enroll as graduate students at Sacramento State University and receive graduate units from the university's Government Department or Public Policy and Administration Program.